texus/TGUI/README.txt

 Tutorials
 ---------

-Except for the installation tutorials there are no tutorials yet.
+Tutorials can be found on the tutorial section on my site (http://tgui.weebly.com/tutorials.html).
-You can however easily learn TGUI by the richly commented example code (http://tgui.weebly.com/example-code.html)
+You can also find richly commented example code there (http://tgui.weebly.com/example-code.html).